 Under Ofcom rules, BT’s network arm must treat all its wholesale customers equally.
 Most telecoms companies – including BT’s own customer-facing business – rely on access to BT’s network to provide their services.

 Our rules are designed to address competition problems that might otherwise arise from BT’s ‘significant market power’ and to ensure a level playing field, on which other providers can compete with BT.

 Between April 2017 and March 2018, BT and Eir both bid for the ‘Northern Ireland public sector shared network’ (NIPSSN) contract.
 This was to provide shared data transfer services and calls to over 150 public sector organisations in Northern Ireland across 2000 sites, including schools, the police, Government departments, local councils and other public bodies.

 The part of BT’s network arm that provided support to Eir’s bid sat within ‘BT Northern Ireland Networks’ (BTNIN).
 Staff from both Openreach and BTNIN provided support to BT’s bid.
 In June 2018, BT’s bid team won the contract.

 One of the possible solutions that could be used by the bidders for the contract was BT’s Fibre to the Premises on Demand (FOD) product.
-We found that BT’s network arm broke our rules during this tender process, by failing to provide Eir with the same information about this FOD product – including its suitability and cost for delivering the relevant services – as it did to BT’s bid team.
+Our investigation has found that BT’s network arm broke our rules during this tender process, by failing to provide Eir with the same information about this FOD product – including its suitability and cost for delivering the relevant services – as it did to BT’s bid team.